Dr Emma Katz — scroll down this link to find her podcasts. Her blog: Decoding Coercive Control.

 “Dear Sheldon…” A Story of Maternal Abuse

-by Taylor Joy Young, blogger and survivor of a domestic abuser mother.
+By Taylor Joy Young, blogger and survivor of a domestic abuser mother.

 Family Violence Hurts Kids Too